Why Do You Need a Cohabitation Agreement?

 Lawyers are trained to draft documents for court, so they are able to write up your agreement in a way that is clear, concise, and reliable.

-Having a cohabitation agreement in advance is a more certain way of determining the financial implications if you break up.
+Having a cohabitation agreement in advance is a more certain way of determining what will happen if you break up.

 If you have a bad break-up, and end up in court, you can rely upon your cohabitation agreement to set the terms of your property division.*

 Your lawyer will need the following things to write up your cohabitation agreement:

 - Vehicle(s) owned by each person (Make, model, year, estimated value, VIN number).

 - Real estate owned by each person (address, year purchased, latest property tax statement).